Paying the King's Ransom to Play at PokerStars

 Love them or hate them, PokerStars is the world's top site and where the majority of the ROW spends a large portion of their online poker dollars.

 Then they go and tinker with the rake.
-Check out this post at 2+2 forums regarding upcoming rake changes that PokerStars plans to implement into their games.
+Check out the post at the 2+2 forums regarding upcoming rake changes that PokerStars plans to implement into their games.

 To say that poker players are pissed is an understatement.
 Depending on what you're playing, you will see anywhere form a single penny increase in rake to a complete doubling of your rake.